pyDeprecate

 Advanced example

-Base use-case with no forwarding and just raising warning :
+Base use-case with no forwarding and just raising a warning:

 from deprecate import deprecated